Here are some useful FAQs to help you prepare for Your Start at Esher in September 2025.

 Q: When do I get my timetable?

-Your timetable will be available on our database to download on the afternoon of Friday 6 September.
+Your timetable will be available on our database to download at the end of the week.
 We will email to let you know when it is ready to view.

 Q: How long is each lesson?